-Since 2014, the federal government has assumed responsibility for the funding of settlement services in all provinces and territories with the exception of Quebec through multi-year contribution agreements with local service provider organizations (SPOs) (IRCC, 2018).
+Since 2014, the federal government has assumed responsibility for the funding of settlement services in all provinces and territories with the exception of Quebec through multiyear contribution agreements with local service provider organizations (SPOs) (IRCC, 2018).
 Under the 'modernized' federal Settlement Program, settlement services now focus on six key areas: (1) needs assessments and referrals; (2) information and orientation services; (3) language assessment; (4) language training; (5) employment-related services; and, (6) community connections.
-Additional services are also provided to facilitate newcomers' access to settlement programming, such as childcare, interpretation, and crisis counselling, though significant funding limitations are placed on these latter services as they are intended to only facilitate newcomers' access to the settlement programming offered through the six streams (IRCC, 2018).
+Additional services are also provided to facilitate newcomers' access to settlement funding limitations are placed on these latter services as they are intended to only facilitate newcomers' access to the settlement programming offered through the six streams (IRCC, 2018).
 Currently, the majority of federally-funded settlement services are provided by non-governmental organizations and educational institutions, while only 7% of IRCC-funded SPOs identify as community, ethnic, fraternal or other civil society organizations (IRCC, 2018).2 According to the IRCC (2018), the "public-private partnership model" used by Canada allows the government to maintain consistency in programming across the country, while local non-profit service providers are seen as more adept at responding to the particular needs of their communities and may draw upon existing community resources to meet these needs (IRCC, 2018, p.
 20).